Afnan112/Afnan112/README.md

 I’m a passionate Software Developer specializing in backend development with Python and Django.
 I enjoy building scalable, efficient applications and creating solutions that simplify complex problems.
 I’m continuously learning and improving my skills in full-stack development, with experience working on REST APIs and ReactJS frontends.
 I’m eager to contribute to impactful projects and collaborate with communities that value growth and innovation.

-## A passionate software developer.<br/>

-👩🏻‍💻 Computer Science sharing about my journey and learning in tech<br/>
-☁️ Currently learning about Cloud Computing and Amazon Web Services (AWS)<br/>.
-📭 How to reach me afnanmatari0@gmail.com

 ## ⚙️ Tools & Technologies

 <p align="center">